JanC/PaylevenChallenge/README.md

 open PaylevenTest.xcworkspace
 ```
 ###Authentication
 The Oauth2 is **not** implemented at all.
 I just use the Box SDK to get the access token that is later used in the implemented network client.
-So all the UI you see during the authentication is from Box SDK.
-"My" starts when you see the list of files :)
+So all the UI you see during the authentication is from Box SDK. _My_ work starts when you see the list of files :)

 ###PLBoxAPIClient
 Responsible for fetching the data from the API.